Getting Your New License in CA

 Provisional Instruction Permit

-If you’re between the ages of 15 ½ and 18, you’ll apply for a provisional permit.
-The difference is that teens under 17 ½ need to complete Driver’s Ed, whereas teens 17 ½ and up can obtain their permit without Driver’s Ed.
+If you’re between the ages of 15 ½ years old and 17 ½ years old, you’ll apply for a provisional permit.
+The difference is that teens under 17 ½ years old need to complete Driver’s Ed, whereas older teens can obtain their permit without Driver’s Ed.

 We’ve outlined the basics for you below, and you can read on for more information about each step.